Heun11/smile-ce/README.md

 ### ideas for optimalization for future
-    [] make BOARD_Move smaller by storing it all in uint16_t and then use masking and bitshifts to use 6bits for "from", 6bits for "to" and remaining 4 to store the "promotion" [] maybe even replace BOARD_Move with like whole bitmap which would represent all possible moves for given piece
+    [] make BOARD_Move smaller by storing it all in uint16_t and then use masking and bitshifts to use 6bits for "from", 6bits for "to" and remaining 4 to store the "promotion" [] maybe even replace BOARD_MoveList with like whole bitmap which would represent all possible moves for given piece